sucharitha2308/sucharitha2308/README.md

 ## 💡 Creative Initiatives

-- **Workshops**: Hands-on sessions on filmmaking aspects like scriptwriting, direction, and editing to build practical skills.
+- **Workshops**: Hands-on sessions on filmmaking aspects like scriptwriting, direction, balance and editing to build practical skills.
 - **Film Screenings**: Curated screenings to analyze storytelling techniques, production styles, and cinematic elements.
 - **Storywriting Contests**: Platforms to encourage club members to share their unique voices and narratives.
 - **Community Building**: Fostering a space where creativity thrives, and members can experiment with ideas freely.